guyluz11/guyluz11/README.md

 Feel free to take a look at some of my projects:

-parking-lot 🚧 🚗 🏍️ - Arduino script for a parking lot mechanism with 2 gates (entrance and exit). https://github.com/guyluz11/parking-lot
+parking-lot 🚧 🚗 🏍️ - Arduino script for a parking lot mechanism with 2 gates (entrance and exit) 🚧 🚜 🚕.
+https://github.com/guyluz11/parking-lot